 The parks system is integral to the unique spirit of place of View Royal.
 The park system supports and enhances the health of the community for residents, wildlife, and ecosystems.
-Maintaining opportunities to connect people to nature and recreation through strategic investment and management is vital to maintaining the high quality of life in View Royal.
+Developing and maintaining opportunities to connect people to nature and recreation through strategic investment and management is vital to maintaining the high quality of life in View Royal.